|

 .

-while Will and Mary Ellen are no where to be seen.
-Becky stands at the edge of camp frowning)
+and Mary Ellen are no where to be seen.
+Becky stands at the edge

 .